icon-mobile-search_1

-As founder of a ground-breaking suicide prevention organisation, as well as working as a writer, an author and as an award-winning public speaker, Wigan-based Ellie is outwardly bright, energetic and vivacious.
+As founder of a suicide prevention organisation, as well as working as a writer, an author and as an award-winning public speaker, Wigan-based Ellie is outwardly bright, energetic and vivacious.

 However, she lives with suicidal ideation and has done since the age of 12.
 As a mum of two young children Ellie came close to taking her own life when feelings of hopelessness threatened to overwhelm her.